antoniofs23/Columnar/README.md

 # Running the app

-You can run an app as a background process by creating an alias in the `.bashrc` add the following line of code to your `.bashrc`
+You can run an app as a background process by creating an alias in the `.bashrc`

+Add the following line of code to your `.bashrc`

 ```alias columnar='python3 ~/Columnar/columnar.py &'```